aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_group.html.markdown

 * `min_size` - (Required) Minimum number of ECS instances in the scaling group.
 Value range: [0, 1000].
 * `max_size` - (Required) Maximum number of ECS instances in the scaling group.
 Value range: [0, 1000].
-* `scaling_group_name` - (Optional) Name shown for the scaling group, which must contain 2-40 characters (English or Chinese).
+* `scaling_group_name` - (Optional) Name shown for the scaling group, which must contain 2-64 characters (English or Chinese), starting with numbers, English letters or Chinese characters, and can contain numbers, underscores `_`, hyphens `-`, and decimal points `.`.
 If this parameter is not specified, the default value is ScalingGroupId.
 * `default_cooldown` - (Optional) Default cool-down time (in seconds) of the scaling group.
 Value range: [0, 86400].
 The default value is 300s.
 * `vswitch_id` - (Deprecated) It has been deprecated from version 1.7.1 and new field 'vswitch_ids' replaces it.
 * `vswitch_ids` - (Optional) List of virtual switch IDs in which the ecs instances to be launched.